Nominations for re-election and election by the Annual General Meeting on 20 April 2018

 On 1 January 2014 the Ordinance Against Excessive Compensation at Public Corporations entered into effect.
-It provides that, as of the Annual General Meeting 2014, the shareholders will annually elect the members of the Board of Directors, the Chairman of the Board of Directors, as well as the members of the Compensation Committee, individually and separately, for one-year terms.
+It provides that, as of the Annual General Meeting 2014, the shareholders will annually elect the members of the Board of Directors, the Chairman of the Board of Directors and the members of the Compensation Committee, individually and separately, for one-year terms.
 The Board of Directors proposes that the following Board members be re-elected for a one-year term:

 - Walter B. Kielholz